 During 2020 a group of 22 professionals linked to SC and their partner organizations, attended ICDP Facilitator level training in person and online, and after completing the whole process of training they received their ICDP certificates by the summer 2020.
 During the autumn, they continued to apply ICDP with families in their respective communities.

 At the same time, two previously trained facilitators, Alimata Sidibe and Aubin Sanou, started they process to become trainers.
 As a requirement for certification as trainers, they trained two groups of new facilitators.
 In the face of many difficulties and interruptions due to Covid-19, they still managed to organize and carry out workshops for 20 facilitators and to oversee their application of the ICDP programme with families in different parts of the country.
 They offered support and advice to trainee facilitators through visits in person whenever possible, but also by phone and online contact.
 After completing the written work at the end of November, Aubin and Alimata were ready to receive their diplomas as trainers.
 As a result, there are now over forty facilitators and two trainers in Burkina Faso.
-The adapted ICDP materials were tested out in the field and will be published early in 2020.
+The adapted ICDP materials were tested out in the field and will be published in 2021.

 “We had received many positive comments from parents who attended the ICDP course, but the following comment from one parent seems particularly significant: The cash transfer has been very useful to our lives, but for me this learning about good parenting is even more important.” – Aubin, ICDP trainer.